learn-co-curriculum/yale-web-development-bootcamp-2021-technical-submission/README.md

 # Technical Submission: Final Lesson

-## Instructions
+## Introduction

 Congratulations on making it to the end of this course!
 It's time put your newfound knowledge to the test by completing a coding exercise.
-An embedded REPL is provided for you to code in.
-When you click to edit, you'll be prompted to sign into REPL.it before you can make changes.
+Below, an embedded REPL is provided for you.
+Rather than coding inside this lesson, though, we recommend you open the REPL on REPL.it by clicking the link in the upper right corner.

 <iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/yale-web-development-bootcamp-2020-technical-submission?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

+When you start to edit the REPL, you may be prompted to sign-in.
+Editing will create a copy of the REPL under your personal account.

+## Instructions

+In the REPL, click `app.rb`.
+This is where you will write your code.
+Comments are provided to indicate where to start typing.
+Your task is to do the following in `app.rb`:

 1. Create a local variable called `name` and set it equal to a string of your name.
 2. Create a local variable called `age` and set it equal to an integer of your age.